Back to Journals

-Wei-Qun Ding, Department of Pathology, Member of Peggy and Charles Stephenson Cancer Center, University of Oklahoma Health Sciences Center, USA
+Wei-Qun Ding, PhD, Professor of Experimental Pathology, Department of Pathology, University of Oklahoma Health Sciences Center, USA

 Robert Eisenberg, Emeritus Professor of Medicine, University of Pennsylvania School of Medicine, Philadelphia, PA, USA

-Cato T. Laurencin, University Professor; Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery; Professor of Chemical and Biomolecular Engineering; Professor of Materials Science and Engineering; Professor of Biomedical Engineering; Director, The Raymond and Beverly Sackler Center for Biomedical, Biological, Physical and Engineering Sciences; Director, The Institute for Regenerative Engineering; Chief Executive Officer, Connecticut Institute for Clinical and Translational Science The University of Connecticut, Storrs, CT, USA
+Cato T. Laurencin, University Professor; Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery; Professor of Chemical and Biomolecular Engineering; Professor of Materials Science and Engineering; Professor of Biomedical Engineering; Chief Executive Officer, The Cato T. Laurencin Institute for Regenerative Engineering, The University of Connecticut, Storrs, CT, USA

-George C Prendergast, Professor & President/CEO, Lankenau Institute for Medical Research; Professor, Department of Pathology, Anatomy & Cell Biology, Jefferson Medical School, Thomas Jefferson University, Wynnewood, PA, USA
+George C Prendergast, Professor & President/CEO, Lankenau Institute for Medical Research, USA

-Garry M. Walsh, Emeritus Reader in Inflammation & Immunity, Immunity, Infection and Inflammation Programme, School of Medicine, Medical Sciences and Nutrition, Institute of Medical Sciences, University of Aberdeen, Aberdeen, UK
+Garry M. Walsh, Professor, Emeritus Reader in Inflammation & Immunity, Institute of Medical Sciences, University of Aberdeen, Foresterhill, Aberdeen AB25 2ZD, U.K.